berenger-eu/dagpar/README.md

-This Software is a test project to study the acyclic partitioning of DAG (of tasks).
+This Software is a test project to study the acyclic partitioning of DAG (of tasks), see the related paper at https://peerj.com/articles/cs-247/

+The official repository is https://gitlab.inria.fr/bramas/dagpar/

 # Compilation